Comparison between Hierarchical and Flat Organization Structures

-Hierarchical organizational structure has a number of disadvantages also.
-These are given below.
+Hierarchical organizational structure has a number of disadvantages also as given below.

 - Hierarchical organization structures work for standardized processes but they are not useful in dynamic environment.
-They are slow to react to new opportunities which often need transformative changes.
+They are slow to react to new opportunities which frequently need transformational changes.

-- Rivalry between departments may inflame as each department makes decisions that benefit its own interests rather than the organization as a whole.
+- Rivalry between departments can inflame as each department makes decisions which benefit its own interests rather than the organization as a whole.

-- Increased bureaucracy often hinders an organization’s speed to change.
-Hierarchical organizational structure inhibits timely transformation, which is essential if the organization’s business is to survive in a rapid changing environment.
+- Increased bureaucracy frequently hinders the speed to change in the organization.
+Hierarchical organizational structure inhibits timely transformation, which is essential if the organization is to survive in a rapid changing environment.

-- Increased time is required to respond to clients since decision making is usually slow in the hierarchical organization structure.
+- Increased time is needed to respond to the customers since decision making is normally slow in the hierarchical organization structure.

-- Salaries for multiple layers of management increase an organization’s costs.
+- Salaries for multiple layers of management increase the organizational costs.

-- The structure of an organization has a significant influence on employee behavior.
-The hierarchical organization structure places limits on the responsibility and authority of individual employees, which reduces an organization’s ability to adapt to dynamic business conditions.
+- The structure of the organization has a considerable influence on employee behaviour.
+The hierarchical organization structure places limits on the responsibility and authority of individual employees, which reduces the ability of the organization to adapt to dynamic operating conditions.

-- A command-and-control hierarchical organization structure might work well in a crisis but it is of limited help after the crisis is over.
+- A command-and-control hierarchical organization structure can work well in a crisis but it is of limited help after the crisis is over.